TMartin88/ski_shop/README.md

 ![](/static/readme_images/shippingmodel.webp)

-The database is designed to allow the shop owner to set speficic sizes that are relveant to certain products.
+The database is designed to allow the shop owner to set specific sizes that are relevant to certain products.

 Also the shipping is calculated based on Package Weight.